openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 This way, the devices which are much slower in compiling models, GPU being the best example, do not impact inference at its initial stages.
 For example, if you use a CPU and a GPU, the first-inference latency of AUTO will be better than that of using GPU alone.

 Note that if you choose to exclude CPU from the priority list or disable the initial CPU acceleration feature via ``ov::intel_auto::enable_startup_fallback``, it will be unable to support the initial model compilation stage.
-The models with dynamic input/output or stateful `stateful<openvino_docs_OV_UG_model_state_intro>` operations will be loaded to the CPU if it is in the candidate list.
+The models with dynamic input/output or stateful :doc:`stateful<openvino_docs_OV_UG_model_state_intro>` operations will be loaded to the CPU if it is in the candidate list.
 Otherwise, these models will follow the normal flow and be loaded to the device based on priority.

 .. image:: _static/images/autoplugin_accelerate.svg